 Free Fees Initiative

-The Free Fees Initiative covers the majority of full-time Level 6, 7 & 8 programmes provided by Irish Institutes of Technology, Irish Universities and qualifying Colleges.
+The Free Fees Initiative covers the majority of full-time Level 6, 7 & 8 programmes provided by Universities, Institutes of Technology, and qualifying Colleges in Ireland.
+Click here to view list of eligible institutions.

 Please note, students who are eligible for the Free Fees Scheme are required to pay a student contribution charge of €3,000 (2016/17 academic year).